A job application rejection hurts, but it might not be about you

 The job advert doesn't accurately reflect the role

-Even if the job advert suggests that your skills and experience are a good match with the position, the ad might not be accurate.
-This could be down to a poorly written description or the hiring manager failing to provide a clear job brief to the recruiter or hiring team.
+Even if the job advert suggests that your skills and experience are a strong match, the description itself may not be entirely accurate.
+This could be down to a poorly written advert or a hiring manager failing to provide the recruiter or hiring team with a clear, detailed brief.

 The company changes it's mind following an interview process

-Often, a hiring manager will request a new staff member, but after conducting several interviews, they realize they need someone different.
-They might conclude that they can manage with the current team members or decide to redistribute tasks within the team, creating an opportunity for a completely different type of candidate.
+Often a hiring manager will request a new staff member, but after meeting several candidates, they realize the role needs something different.
+They may decide the current team can absorb the workload, or they may redistribute responsibilities internally, opening the door to a completely different type of candidate than originally planned.

 An internal candidate or internally referred candidate applies

-This is a common scenario and unfortunately often happens once the external recruitment process has started.
-If the company isn't required to compare internal and external applicants as part of the hiring process (see the next bullet point below), it's more than likely they'll take the internal or referred candidate and will then remove the externally listed vacancy
+This is a common scenario and unfortunately often happens once the external recruitment process is underway.
+If the company isn't required to compare internal and external applicants (see the next point), they'll usually prioritise the internal or referred candidate and simply withdraw the externally advertised vacancy.

 An internal candidate is earmarked for the job but company policy requires an external advertising process

-In this scenario, the company has designated an internal employee for a vacancy, but company policy mandates that the position be advertised externally.
-Typically, the advertisement is posted online for a shorter duration than usual, and while the company may interview one or more external candidates, the chances of not choosing the internal applicant are slim.
+In some cases, an organisation has already identified an internal employee for a vacancy, but company policy requires the position to be advertised externally.
+The job ad is often posted for a shorter period than usual, and while the company may interview one or two external candidates, the likelihood of choosing anyone other than the internal applicant are extremely low.

 You don't "fit" the team or company culture

-Your skills and experience may be a perfect match for the role but you might not be a good fit for the team or company culture.
-While you can get some insights into their ideal candidate from the job advert (social, fun, dynamic, corporate, professional) or their website (values, projects, people, culture), mostly it's impossible to know the exact fit they're looking for.
+Your skills and experience might be a perfect match for the role, but you still might not be the right fit for the team or the organisation's culture.
+While you can sometimes pick up clues from the job ad (social, fun, dynamic, corporate, professional) or from their website (values, projects, people, culture), it's almost impossible to know the exact personality or working style they have in mind.

-Unfortunately, even after researching suitable rates or salaries for the advertised position, there might still be a discrepancy between your salary expectations and what the company is willing to pay.
-Although you may get an opportunity to consider adjusting your expectations, in a competitive market with many candidates and limited vacancies, the company is likely to proceed with applicants whose salary demands align more closely with their budget
+Even after researching typical salaries for the role, there may still be a gap between what you expect and what the employer is prepared to offer.
+You might get the chance to reconsider your expectations, but in a competitive market with many applicants and limited vacancies, organisations often move forward with candidates whose salary requirements fit comfortably within their budget

 Budget cuts / financial constraints / change in business strategy

-When a company faces financial difficulties or shifts its business strategy, recruitment and hiring are usually the first areas affected.
-Unfortunately these circumstances can occur during a recruitment process, leading to the vacancy being closed.
+When a company encounters financial challenges or shifts its business strategy, recruitment is often one of the first areas impacted.
+Unfortunately, these changes can occur mid‑process, resulting in the vacancy being closed altogether.